sidarayteli/M2-EmbSys/Project/5_Report/README.md

 * It is available 24X7, 365 days for service.
 ### Where
 * It can be use in fields and farms etc.
+### Why
+* Useful to all farmers to do irrigation without wasting of water and energy.
 ### How
 * To run this system, Programme is written in C to prevent complication and keep things simple to the user.